callstack/react-native-testing-library/website/docs/MigrationV7.md

 Please replace all occurrences of these queries in your codebase.

+## `fireEvent` support for disabled components

+To improve compatibility with real React Native environment `fireEvent` now performs checks whether the component is disabled before firing an event on it.
+The checks internally uses `onStartShouldSetResponder` prop to establish should event fire, which should resemble the actual React Native runtime.

+If your code contained any workarounds for preventing events firing on disabled events, you should now be able to remove them.

 # Guide for `@testing-library/react-native` users

 This guide describes steps necessary to migrate from `@testing-library/react-native` from `v6.0` to `v7.0`.
 Although the name stays the same, this is a different library, sourced at [Callstack GitHub repository](https://github.com/callstack/react-native-testing-library).
 We made sure the upgrade path is as easy for you as possible.